-Director John Butterfield has a BA from St. Mary's College and is
+Director John Butterfield has a BA from St. Mary's College a Masters

-currently finishing his Masters in Directing for Theatre at Toi Whakaari/Victoria University in
+in Directing for Theatre from Toi Whakaari/Victoria University in

 Director Maureen-Theresa Williams has been with NUDC/Butterfield